 Make sure the spark plug is gapped to the manufacturer’s specification and the spark plug wire is securely attached.
 These things can also cause starting problems.

-6. Faulty Ignition Coil on a Homelite Chainsaw
+6. Faulty Ignition Coil

 If the spark plug is in good condition and you have tested it with a spark plug tester, but you still aren’t getting spark, check the ignition coil.
 The winding on the ignition coil can separate and short out.